test-fullautomation/python-jsonpreprocessor/README.rst

 Getting Started
 ---------------

-The **JsonPreprocessor** is a Python3 package which allows programmers to handle additional features in JSON files such as
+The **JsonPreprocessor** is a Python 3 package that enables programmers to extend the functionality of JSON files with features such as:

-* add comments
+* Adding comments
-* import other json files
+* Importing other JSON files
-* overwrite already existing parameters with new values
+* Overwriting existing parameters with new values

-These JSON files will be handled by the **JsonPreprocessor** which returns as result a dictionary object of the deserialized data.
+The **JsonPreprocessor** processes these enhanced JSON files and returns a dictionary object containing the deserialized data.

 How to install
 --------------